Updated May 4, 2020

 Enterprises now accept the reality that integrated digital technology signals constantly changing customer experiences, operation models, and business models.
-In this digital era, organizations cannot afford business disruptions that consume resources and budgets.
+In this post-digital era, organizations cannot afford business disruptions that consume resources and budgets.
 Yet this is exactly the position many organizations have found themselves in when undertaking large enterprise packaged application implementations like SAP S/4HANA.

 “Digital transformation is about a movement.
 This is more than a project and requires an ongoing commitment to transforming business models and improving digital channels.”